KxSystems/docs/docs/learn/startingkdb/tick.md

 ### Process examples

 Set focus on the RDB, and view the trade table.
-Note that each time the table is viewed, it will be updated with the latest data:
+Note that each time the table is viewed, it is updated with the latest data:

 ```q
 q)trade